PdIPS/CBXpy/docs/userguide/dynamics.rst

 Dynamics
 ========

-One of the core components in the CBX package is dynamics, which is used to represent different variants of consensus-based algorithms.
-Each dynamic inherits from the base class :class:`CBXDynamic <cbx.dynamics.CBXDynamic>`, which implements some basic functionality common to all dynamics.
+One of the core components in the CBX package are dynamics, which are used to represent different variants of consensus-based algorithms.
+Each dynamic inherits from the base class :class:`CBXDynamic <cbx.dynamics.CBXDynamic>`, which implements the core functionality for consensus-based algorithms.
 This base class itself inherits from :class:`ParticleDynamic <cbx.dynamics.ParticleDynamic>`, which implements functionality specific to particle-based algorithms.
 The design choice here was to divide between principles common to iterative particle-based algorithms and principles specific to consensus-based algorithms.

 Optimization with dynamics
 --------------------------